You found our list of virtual holiday party ideas, games and activities for work.

 What are the best virtual holiday party games?

-Online holiday games embrace the seasonal spirit and help remote group member connect through fun and creative challenges.
 The best virtual holiday party games are Tradition or not?
 Never Have I Ever holiday edition, and online holiday scavenger hunt.
+These games embrace the seasonal spirit and help remote group member connect through fun and creative challenges.

 What is a Zoom holiday party?

 A Zoom holiday party is an online holiday party that takes place over the video conference platform Zoom.
 These parties are a subset of virtual holiday parties and are similar to Zoom Christmas parties.